Here’s how Custom Millwork can boost the resale value of your home

 - Give your old mirror a makeover with custom mirror frames.
 This way, you do not have to invest in a new one.
 The frame will also hide any age-related wither.

 - To store your vanities, get bathroom millwork.
 You can enhance your tub and shower areas with decorative millwork.
-If these areas are stand alone, try columns with the same structural height.
-If these are tucked inside a nook, you can surround them with crosshead and pilasters.
-Your bathroom ambience will be upgraded immediately.
+If these areas are stand-alone, try columns with the same structural height.
+If these are tucked inside a nook, you can surround them with crossheads and pilasters.
+Your bathroom ambiance will be upgraded immediately.